SUP3RIA/Atlantr/README.md

 There is no parsing of emails for information supported.
 Please use an external programm for that!
+###### Pause/Resume Feature
+It is possible to pause and resume at the next start of the script.
+Just press Ctrl+C and the program will shut down gracefully and write the last line processed into lastline.log.
+Resume at the next start with the -r true switch.

 ###### Hosts Without Settings
 If no settings are found for a domain, a hardcoded list of subdomains will be used to find a valid imap server.